nheske/mathematics-of-poker/mathematics_of_poker/games/ch11/ch11_half_street_games.md

 | 11.2 | [0,1] Game #1 (no-fold half street) | ✅ Implemented |
 | 11.3 | [0,1] Game #2 (fold allowed) | ✅ Implemented |

-Planned additions for this chapter include further threshold-based half-street variants.

-> **Tip:** Generated plots from the example scripts are routed to a `plots/` directory in these
-> snippets.
-The repository ignores that folder by default, keeping diagnostic PNG files out of
-> version control.
-Create it once (`mkdir plots`) and point `--plot-file` there for all runs.

 ## Clairvoyance Game (Example 11.1)